Most abused prescription drugs come from family and friends. You could be a drug dealer without even knowing it.

 - empty dry pill medications into a bag

 - leave liquid medications in their original container and place in a separate bag

-- NO radioative medications such as cancer medications, needles or sharpes accepted.
+- NO radioactive medications such as cancer medications, needles or sharps accepted.